Beverages and Acid/Acidified Foods Professional Development Group

 Dr. Barbara Ingham was unanimously elected vice-chair to begin serving at IAFP 2017, subject to approval by the IAFP Board.

 PDG affiliations should be included with the information in the program about each symposium.
 It was also recommended that on the IAFP app symposia be searchable by PDG affiliation.

 Board Response: Staff will work to implement these ideas for 2017.

 We recommend Wilfredo Ocasio be confirmed by the board as Vice-Chair of the Beverage and Acid/Acidified Foods PDG.

 Recommendations for Designing and Conducting Cold-Fill- Hold Challenge Studies for Acidified Foods

 Jun 13, 2018

-Sponsored by the University of Wisconsin and the Beverages and Acid/Acidified Foods Professional Development Group
+Sponsored by the University of Wisconsin and IAFP's Beverages and Acid/Acidified Foods Professional Development Group

 Safe manufacture of acidified canned foods requires a minimum 5-log reduction in the target pathogen to ensure that public health is protected and to meet FDA guidelines for manufactured foods.